mjfrigaard/sharing-your-work/manuscript/chapter1.md

 > "*What a strange document a scientific journal article is.
 We work on them for months or even years.
 We write them in a highly specialized vernacular that even most other scientists don't share.
 We place them behind a paywall and charge something ridiculous, like $34.95, for the privilege of reading them.
 We so readily accept their inaccessibility that we have to start "journal clubs" in the hopes that our friends might understand them and summarize them for us.*" - [ScienceMag - How to read a scientific paper](https://www.sciencemag.org/careers/2016/01/how-read-scientific-paper)

-Be honest--how many theses/dissertations have you read?
-How many peer-reviewed articles would you recommend for people to read for pure enjoyment?
-I suspect that even if you asked your most bibliophilic friends what their favorite peer-reviewed article is, or what dissertation they think everyone *must* read, they couldn't give you a quick answer.
-These documents aren't a waste of time--they serve a different purpose (and it's not to make sure all of your hard work reaches a broad audience).

-If you decide to convert your graduate research into a peer-reviewed manuscript, it'll be for a very niche audience, and rarely in a way that makes the contents interesting beyond a few researchers who are closest to the subject matter.

-Peer-reviewed papers are still essential to advancing science and your career as an academic researcher.
+Peer-reviewed papers are essential to advancing science and your career as an academic researcher.
 These papers represent the end of a long process in which you've demonstrated many different skills (reading and summarizing previous research, designing a study, data analysis, and communication).
 But publications also fail to capture many essential skills and abilities you'll want to share.
 This sentiment is summarized well in the quote from [Jonathan Buckheit and David Donoho at Stanford](http://statweb.stanford.edu/~wavelab/Wavelab_850/wavelab.pdf),

-> "*An article about computational science in a scientific publication is not the scholarship itself, it is merely advertising of the scholarship.
+> "*An article about computational science in a scientific publication is not the scholarship itself; it is merely advertising of the scholarship.
 The actual scholarship is the complete software development environment and the complete set of instructions which generated the figures.*."

 Like most advertising, peer-reviewed papers leave out many of the essential details.
-For example, consider the following activities that are common in graduate school:

-* Coming up with an idea,
-* Turning that idea into a research question,
-* Convincing people the idea is worthy of scholarship (or a version of it is),
-* Collecting your data,
-* Teaching labs/lectures,
-* Recruiting volunteers,
-* Entering your data,
-* Managing your committee member's expectations (and egos),
-* Cleaning your data,
-* Persuading someone to read early drafts,
-* Analyzing your data
-* Politely reminding your committee to give you constructive criticism (promptly so you can graduate), and
-* Re-analyzing your data
-* Wondering why you've done this to yourself
-* Finding a position or job to transition to after you graduate

-A few papers that were written and edited by a committee and some PowerPoint presentations won't adequately capture how you developed professionally through your graduate school adventure.
-We're going to show you a few ways to create more research artifacts, get discovered, get and give feedback, and connect to a community throughout the entire process.

 ---